salgo60/open-data-examples/README.md

 # Open Data Examples - Hack for Sweden 2019

-These Jupyter Notebooks contains examples on how to access open data through APIs.
-It was made for Hack for Sweden 2019.
+Jupyter Notebooks contains examples on how to access open data through APIs.
+It was made for Hack for Sweden 2019 to see if this is a way forward making Open Data easier to reuse....

-If you want to work with the examples during the hack, I recommend using https://jupyter.se where you login with a Google account and get started with the README.
 You can also run these examples on mybinder.org, but inactivity will shut you down and work wont be saved.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/salgo60/open-data-examples/master?urlpath=%2Flab)